Type qualifiers

 V == Annotated[list[tuple[int, int]], MaxLen(10)]

-• As with most special forms, Annotated is not type compatible with type or type[T]:
+• As with most special forms, Annotated is not assignable to type or type[T]:

 v1: type[int] = Annotated[int, ""] # Type error